jotne-rc/EDMtruePLM/Readme.md

 ---
 ---

-This document serves as a comprehensive guide to interact with EDMtruePLM's API for various CRUD (Create, Read, Update, Delete) operations.
+This document serves as a comprehensive guide to interact with EDMtruePLM"s API for various CRUD (Create, Read, Update, Delete) operations.
 The API examples provided below demonstrate how users can perform these actions efficiently.

 1. Generating a Token:
 The first step in interacting with the EDMtruePLM API is to generate an authentication token.
 This token will be used in subsequent API calls to authenticate the user and grant access to perform operations on the platform.